ZhihaoTypeA/BiomechPriorVAE/README.md

 - **`vaemodel.py`** - Interface for using VAE model in Matlab

 ### 2.result
-Contains the VAE model trained using PyTorch
+Contains the VAE model trained using PyTorch and saved StandardScaler